-The dentist worked in a small, close-knit community, and news of these harmful, critical reviews spread quickly and started to have a negative effect on the popularity of the practice.
+The dentist worked in a small, close-knit community, and news of these harmful, negative reviews spread quickly and started to have an impact on the popularity of the practice.

-Shortly after the dentist contacted Dental Protection, a barrister was instructed to assist.
-The barrister prepared a strongly worded letter to the mother to 'cease and desist' her actions, consequent to which the reviews were removed and the persistent, threatening emails stopped.
+Shortly after the dentist contacted Dental Protection, an attorney was instructed to assist.
+They prepared a strongly worded letter to the mother to 'cease and desist' her actions, consequent to which the reviews were removed and the persistent, threatening emails ceased.

-- Dental Protection is here to support you, and as we have the legal resources on hand to support members when it matters most, we can act quickly to advise and protect your professional reputation. - Practices should remain vigilant and monitor any comments on websites and social media platforms and seek advice if they have the potential to damage the professional reputation of the practice. - If you receive a request for clinical records, be aware of any latent and underlying concerns and try and resolve these within the practice.
-This is an example of risk containment. - Whilst a refund of fees can prevent the escalation of a complaint, be aware that patients can seek redress in other ways, including commenting on their experience on websites. - It is important that patients are fully informed of charges and fees but be aware that information about costs should be presented in a way that does not suggest to the patient that it has primacy over other discussions.
-This may lead to the perception that a dentist is interested only in the fee.
+- Dental Protection is here to support you, and because we have the legal resources on hand to support members when it matters most, we can act quickly to advise and protect your professional reputation. - Practices should remain vigilant and monitor any comments on websites and social media platforms and seek advice if they have the potential to damage the professional reputation of the practice. - If you receive a request for clinical records, be aware of any latent and underlying concerns and try and resolve these within the practice.
+This is an example of risk containment. - Whilst a refund of fees can be enough to prevent the escalation of a complaint, be aware that patients can seek redress in other ways, such as highlighting their unaddressed concerns on feedback platforms used by practice websites and other social media channels.

-@TAndreyPopov@gettyimages.co.uk
+©TAndreyPopov@gettyimages.co.ulk